-The use of jute rope in Satyanaryan Puja helps connect the deity being worshipped and the devotee performing the puja.
-The jute rope is an auspicious bond that ties together the worshipper and God during this spiritual ritual.
-Jute ropes are also used to tie together banana leaves, which are then filled with holy water as offerings during the puja ceremony.
-Additionally, these ropes can be used to decorate altars or even hang diyas or lamps from them when performing poojas at home.
+Jute rope is used in Satyanaryan Puja to establish a connection between the adored God and the devotee doing the puja.
+The jute rope is a good link between the worshipper and God in this spiritual ceremony.
+Banana leaves are tied together with jute ropes and then filled with holy water to serve as offerings during the puja ceremony.
+When doing poojas at home, these ropes can also be used to decorate altars or hang lights or diyas.